Frost Advisory issued for Canon City Vicinity, Eastern Fremont County by NWS - NewsBreak

 weather.gov

+Frost Advisory issued for Pueblo Vicinity, Pueblo County Below 6300 Feet by NWS

+Effective: 2022-10-24 00:00:00 MDT Expires: 2022-10-24 09:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
+If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
+Use caution if you must drive.
+Take steps now to protect tender plants from the cold.
+To prevent freezing and possible bursting of outdoor water pipes they should be wrapped, drained, or allowed to drip slowly.
+Those that have in-ground sprinkler systems should drain them and cover above- ground pipes to protect them from freezing.
+Target Area: Pueblo Vicinity, Pueblo County Below 6300 Feet HIGH WIND WARNING REMAINS IN EFFECT UNTIL 6 PM MDT THIS EVENING FROST ADVISORY IN EFFECT FROM MIDNIGHT TONIGHT TO 9 AM MDT MONDAY FREEZE WATCH IN EFFECT FROM LATE MONDAY NIGHT THROUGH TUESDAY MORNING * WHAT...For the High Wind Warning, west winds 30 to 40 mph with gusts up to 60 mph.
+For the Frost Advisory, temperatures as low as 30 will result in frost formation.
+For the Freeze Watch, sub-freezing temperatures as low as 25 possible. * WHERE...Pueblo County below 6300 feet. * WHEN...For the High Wind Warning, until 6 PM MDT this evening.
+For the Frost Advisory, from midnight tonight to 9 AM MDT Monday.
+For the Freeze Watch, from late Monday night through Tuesday morning. * IMPACTS...Damaging winds will blow down trees and power lines.
+Widespread power outages are expected.
+Travel will be difficult, especially for high profile vehicles.
+Frost and freeze conditions could kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.

-Red Flag Warning issued for Central and Southeast Park County by NWS
+High Wind Warning issued for Pueblo Vicinity, Pueblo County Below 6300 Feet by NWS

-Effective: 2022-10-21 14:46:00 MDT Expires: 2022-10-21 18:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
-A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
-Target Area: Central and Southeast Park County; Grand and Summit Counties Below 9000 Feet; Jackson County Below 9000 Feet; Larimer and Boulder Counties Between 6000 and 9000 Feet CRITICAL FIRE WEATHER CONDITIONS THIS AFTERNOON AND SATURDAY Gusty westerly winds along with very dry conditions will continue this afternoon with elevated to critical fire weather conditions already observed across most of the area.
-Dry and breezy weather is forecast again on Saturday across the plains, where critical conditions are again possible.
-RED FLAG WARNING REMAINS IN EFFECT UNTIL 6 PM MDT THIS EVENING FOR WIND AND LOW RELATIVE HUMIDITY FOR THE HIGH VALLEYS AND NORTHERN FOOTHILLS...
-FIRE ZONES 211, 213, 214, AND 215 * Affected Area...Fire Weather Zones 211, 213, 214 and 215. * Timing...Until 6 PM Friday. * Winds...West 15 to 20 mph with gusts up to 35 mph. * Relative Humidity...As low as 12 percent. * Impacts...Above normal temperatures, low relative humidity, and breezy conditions could lead to rapid fire spread for ready to burn fuels.
-Avoid any burning or outdoor activities that may produce a spark and start a wildfire.
+Effective: 2022-10-23 14:49:00 MDT Expires: 2022-10-23 18:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
+If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
+Use caution if you must drive.
+Take steps now to protect tender plants from the cold.
+To prevent freezing and possible bursting of outdoor water pipes they should be wrapped, drained, or allowed to drip slowly.
+Those that have in-ground sprinkler systems should drain them and cover above- ground pipes to protect them from freezing.
+Target Area: Pueblo Vicinity, Pueblo County Below 6300 Feet HIGH WIND WARNING REMAINS IN EFFECT UNTIL 6 PM MDT THIS EVENING FROST ADVISORY IN EFFECT FROM MIDNIGHT TONIGHT TO 9 AM MDT MONDAY FREEZE WATCH IN EFFECT FROM LATE MONDAY NIGHT THROUGH TUESDAY MORNING * WHAT...For the High Wind Warning, west winds 30 to 40 mph with gusts up to 60 mph.
+For the Frost Advisory, temperatures as low as 30 will result in frost formation.
+For the Freeze Watch, sub-freezing temperatures as low as 25 possible. * WHERE...Pueblo County below 6300 feet. * WHEN...For the High Wind Warning, until 6 PM MDT this evening.
+For the Frost Advisory, from midnight tonight to 9 AM MDT Monday.
+For the Freeze Watch, from late Monday night through Tuesday morning. * IMPACTS...Damaging winds will blow down trees and power lines.
+Widespread power outages are expected.
+Travel will be difficult, especially for high profile vehicles.
+Frost and freeze conditions could kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.

+Frost Advisory issued for Crowley County, La Junta Vicinity, Otero County by NWS

 weather.gov